sjs2a2000/bank/README.md

 4. log in as a customer, piggy1 or pigggy2 and use pin 1234

 # Additional Details
-all defualt pins are "1234"
+- all defualt pins are "1234"
-as admin you can create new users
+- as admin you can create new users

+# Admin Actions
+1. initialize - creates underlying data system requires to start up
+2. all users list - view all user names
+3. restart - ignore for now

+# Customer Actions
+1. deposit - adds money to a selected account
+2. withdrawl - remvoews money from a selected account
+3. open - opens new account
+4. transfer - move money from one user account to another